 From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board (FASB) or other standards setting bodies that we adopt as of the specified effective date.
-We did not adopt any new accounting pronouncements during the twelve months ended October 31, 2023.
-As of October 31, 2023, we believe the impact of any recently issued standards that are not yet effective are either not applicable to us at this time or will not have a material impact on our condensed consolidated financial statements upon adoption.
+We did not adopt any new accounting pronouncements during the twelve months ended October 31, 2024.